Sociology is a social science that studies human societies, their interactions, and the processes which occur within and between them.

 - Feminism – This term has many different uses and the meaning of “feminism” is very often a matter of debate.
 Some writers use the term to refer to a historically specific political movement in the US and Europe.
 Others use it to signify the belief in the existence of systemic injustices perpetrated against women (McAfee, 2018).
 It is therefore common to distinguish between “feminism” as a belief system and “feminism” as a political movement.

 - Folkways – Also called mores, folkways are widely observed social norms within a particular society or culture (Macionis, 2010, p.
 65).
-The term “folkways” was coined by William Graham Sumner and he defined them as social conventions that are not considered to be of moral significance by the group that observes them.
+The term “folkways” was coined by William Graham Sumner and he defined them as social conventions that are not considered to be of moral significance by the group that observes them (For more, read about examples of folkways).

 - Functionalism – In sociology, functionalism is a theory based on the premise that all aspects of a given society serve a purpose and that all are indispensable for the long-term survival of that society.
 The theory originates in the work of the French sociologist Émile Durkheim.
 (For more, read about examples of functionalism).